Starnodes2024/ComfyUI_StarNodes/web/docs/StarSDUpscaleRefiner.md

 - **lora_3_strength**: Strength for third LoRA (default: 0.1)

 ### Upscaling Settings
+- **upsample_image**: Toggle to enable/disable pre-upscale
+  - Default: `True`
+  - When **enabled**: the input image is optionally upscaled with the selected upscale model and then resized to the target longest side.
+  - When **disabled**: the node skips pre-upscale and keeps the original input resolution for VAE encode, tiled diffusion, and decode.
+The final output image matches the input size.

 - **upscale_model_name**: Upscale model to use
   - Example: `4xNomosUniDAT_otf.pth`
-  - Applies AI-based upscaling before refinement
+  - Applies AI-based upscaling before refinement (only when **upsample_image = True**)

 - **output_longest_side**: Target size for the longest side in pixels
   - Default: 2048
   - Range: 512 to 16384 (step: 64)
-  - The image is scaled so its longest side matches this value
+  - The image is scaled so its longest side matches this value (only when **upsample_image = True**)
   - Aspect ratio is preserved
   - Uses high-quality bicubic interpolation (hardcoded for best results)